 See “Agunah and the Problem of Authority”, by Bernard S. Jackson, Co-Director, Centre for Jewish Studies, University of Manchester.

 Conservative/Masorti Judaism is the only Jewish denomination that has dealt with this issue in a comprehensive fashion.
-Its Committee on Jewish Law and Standards (CJLS) of the Rabbinical Assembly spent years studying halakhic solutions to the agunah problem; its members were all trained at or faculty three such solutions were implemented:
+Its Committee on Jewish Law and Standards (CJLS) of the Rabbinical Assembly spent years studying the agunah problem.

 I. In 1955 the Lieberman clause was created as an addition to the ketubah.
 It is in effect an arbitration agreement which states that the couple agrees to go to a central Conservative bet din (court of law) for counseling.
 It states that after receiving a secular divorce both parties must heed the directive of the bet din, and the husband must then give his wife a get.
 If not, the wife can then enforce the decision of the bet din in a secular court.
 (14)